Of all the super healthy greens, kale is king.

 This includes the flavonoids quercetin and kaempferol, which are found in relatively large amounts in kale (5).

-It is a water-soluble antioxidant that serves many vital functions in the body's cells.
+Vitamin C is an important water-soluble antioxidant that serves many vital functions in the body's cells.

-For example, it is necessary to synthesize collagen, the most abundant structural protein in the body.
+For example, it is necessary for the synthesis of collagen, the most abundant structural protein in the body.

 Kale is much higher in vitamin C than most other vegetables, containing about 4.5 times much as spinach (9).